imba/imba/readme.md

 Imba is a new programming language for the web that compiles to performant and readable JavaScript.
 It has language level support for defining, extending, subclassing, instantiating and rendering dom nodes.
-For a semi-complex application like [TodoMVC](http://todomvc.com), it is more than **[20 times faster than React](https://github.com/somebee/todomvc-render-benchmark)** with less code, and a much smaller library.

 ## Documentation

-To get started with Imba, we recommend reading through the [official guide](http://imba.io/guides).
+To get started with Imba, we recommend reading through the [official guide](http://imba.io/guide).
+If you just want to get going, clone [hello-world-imba](https://github.com/somebee/hello-world-imba) and follow the readme.

 ## Questions